kempsterrrr/FreeCodeCamp-Solutions/advanced-algorithms/validate-us-telephone-numbers/README.md

 ###Tip 2

 Add your test cases into the RegExp testing tool if it has the feature

+###Tip 3

+Use a tool to graphically visualise your RegExp